-We provide the iPod and playlist so you don't need to worry about a thing.
+We provide the iPad and playlist so you don't need to worry about a thing.
 This is also a good time for a light snack to be served or any remaining events like the bouquet and garter toss, just as a suggestion.

 Can we use your microphone for our speeches, What about background music during dinner?